bogdanvuk/rst/examples/paper/source/index.rst

 If we were to do a classification run with the current DT individual over the training set, the maximum accuracy would be attained if all leaf nodes were assigned their corresponding dominant classes.
 Thus, each instance which finishes in a certain leaf node, that corresponds to the node's dominant class is added to the number of classification hits (the *hits* variable of the :num:`Algorithm #fig-fitness-eval-pca`), otherwise it is qualified as a miss.

 Fitness is calculated as a weighted sum of two values: DT accuracy and DT oversize.
 DT accuracy is calculated as the percentage of classification hits.
-DT oversize is calculated as the relative difference between the number of leaves in DT (obtained via *leaves_cnt()* function) and total number of classes in training set (obtained via *class_cnt()* function).
-In order to be able to classify correctly all training set instances, after the induction, DT needs to have at least one leaf for each class occuring in the training set.
+DT oversize is calculated as the relative difference between the number of leaves in DT and total number of classes in training set (obtained via *class_cnt()* function).
+In order to be able to classify correctly all training set instances, after the induction, DT needs to have at least one leaf for each class occurring in the training set.
 Therefore, DT starts to suffer penalties to the fitness only when the number of DT leaves exceeds the total number of classes in the training set.

 Complexity of the |algo| algorithm
 ----------------------------------

 The computational complexity of the |algo| algorithm can be calculated using the algorithm pseudo-code.
+Computational complexity will be given in big O notation.
 Since individual selection is performed in constant time it can be omitted, and the total complexity can be computed as:

-.. math:: max\_iter\cdot(O(mutate) + O(fitness\_eval))
+.. math:: T(EFTI) = max\_iter\cdot(O(mutate) + O(fitness\_eval))
     :label: cplx_algo_tot_components

 Let *n* be the number of non-leaf nodes in DT.
 In the worst case, the depth of the DT equals the number of non-leaf nodes: